-Dayton, Ohio, Mass Shooting Reportedly Kills 7 At Nightclub Just Hours After El Paso Massacre Claimed 20 Lives
+Dayton, Ohio, Mass Shooting Reportedly Kills 10 At Nightclub, Shooter Was ‘Heavyset White Male,’ Reports Say

 Saturday night saw a second mass shooting in just over 12 hours in the United States, as reports out of Dayton, Ohio, said that shots were fired in bar in that city.
 According to a WHIO TV report, “as many as” seven people are dead in the horrific incident.

 Another report at 2:59 a.m. local time, from The Dayton Daily News, put the reported death toll at 10 people killed.
+Miami Valley Hospital reported receiving 16 victims of the shooting, according to MSNBC reporter Kendis Gibson posting on Twitter.
+But Gibson said that there was no report on the extent of the injuries suffered by the victims, nor their ages or genders.

 In a police scanner broadcast, recorded and posted online to the site Broadcastify, officers can be heard saying that nine or 10 people may have been shot.
 Police were reportedly combing other bars in Dayton’s historic Oregon District for more victims.
 The district is known for its active nightlife scene, with multiple nightclubs and restaurants.